HL7/fhir-registry-protocols-ig/input/pagecontent/conformance.md

 ### Mapping Elements
 Each datapoint in the Registry data map corresponds to an element in the logical model.
 Elements may be categorized through the use of a BackboneElement which holds no value.
 Each data point is named with a [camelCase](https://en.wikipedia.org/wiki/Camel_case) version of a short datapoint name without whitespace or punctuation.

 Each element has a base definition of cardinality (how many of that element there can be) a short name and a full definition.
 The definition may give guidance on the datapoint's formatting or other requirements.
 The element also gives specifics on the source mapping (i.e., where the data can be found)in zero or more standards-based formats (e.g., FHIR, CDA).
-If no source mapping is found, it is assumed that data requires manual input.
+If no "Source Standard" mappings are supplied, it should be assumed that the data is only available through a manual process

 Each mapping MUST contain the following elements:
 ~~~~